 The FDA conducts careful inspections of facilities that perform nonclinical laboratory studies to determine compliance with Part 58 (Good Laboratory Practice for Nonclinical Laboratory Studies) of Title 21 of the Code of Federal Regulations.
 Nonclinical laboratory studies are experiments in which test articles are studied prospectively in test systems (animals, plants, microorganisms, or subparts thereof) under laboratory conditions to determine their safety.

 Please note: The information provided should not be used as a source to compile official counts.
-Requests for official counts of inspections should be directed to the FDA's Division of Freedom of Information or Office of Media Affairs.
+Requests for official counts of inspections should be directed to the FDA's Division of Freedom of Information.

 Questions and comments regarding nonclinical inspections and the data can be directed by email to GLPQuestions@fda.hhs.gov